Gilt457/printf/README.md

-This team project is part of the first year curriculum of ALX. _printf replicates the C standard library printf() function.
+This team project is part of ALX's first year curriculum. _printf emulates the printf() function from the C standard library.

-What you should learn from this project:
+What you should take away from this project is:

-How to use git in a team setting
+How to Use Git in a Team Environment
-Applying variadic functions to a big project
+Using variadic functions on a large project
-The complexities of printf
+Printf's complexities
-Managing a lot of files and finding a good workflow
+Managing a large number of files and developing a suitable workflow